Alveolo-palatal consonant: Stops, nasals, and liquids

-Contrasting with palatovelar consonants
+Contrast with palatovelars

 In Migueleño Chiquitano, phoneme /ȶ/ contrasts with phoneme /c̠/; in the syllabic coda (or intervowel) position in conservative Irish, laminal alveolo-palatal phoneme /ṉʲ/ (termed fortis slender coronal nasal, orthographic example inn) contrasts with both dorsal palatal phoneme /ɲ/ (termed slender dorsal nasal, orthographic example ing or -nc-) and apical palatalized alveolar phoneme /nʲ/ (termed lenis slender coronal nasal, orthographic example in); while general Irish other than Munster Irish contrasts alveolo-palatal nasal only with palatal nasal.
 In both cases, the palatal consonants work as the palatalization of velar consonants while alveolo-palatal consonants work as the palatalization of alveolar consonants.

 In some spoken Chinese varieties, such as the Luchuan Hakka in Hengshan, contrast the alveolo-palatal nasal with the palato-velar nasal.
 For example, the following contrasting pairs can be found in Luchuan Ngai.